 Playing with puzzles has many benefits for young kids.
-They help develop cognitive skills (matching, problem-solving), social-emotional skills (patience, persistence), and motor skills (manipulating the pieces to fit into the correct space).
-Inset puzzles (on the right/top) are an incredibly popular toy, available at almost every children’s store and pharmacy, and come in many varieties from shapes to farm animals, to vehicles, you name it.
-But what happens when children outgrow these puzzles but are not yet ready for interlocking jigsaw ones, that typically start at a minimum of 12 pieces?
-From my experience finding the right puzzles for that in-between time can be tricky, so I’ve put together a list of puzzles that might save you the search.
+It helps develop cognitive skills (matching, problem-solving), social-emotional skills (patience, persistence), and motor skills (manipulating pieces to fit together).
+Inset puzzles (below) are a super popular toy, available at almost every children’s store and pharmacy.
+They come in endless categories from shapes to farm animals, to vehicles, etc. But what happens when children outgrow these puzzles but are not yet ready for interlocking jigsaw ones, that typically start at a minimum of 12 pieces?
+From my experience, finding the right puzzles for that in-between time can be tricky, so I’ve put together a list of puzzles that might save you the search.
 Hope you enjoy it!

 It’s rare to find two-piece puzzles, especially ones that are good quality.
 That’s why I was super happy to discover this set by BigJigs below.
 It comes with four super clear and engaging wooden puzzles that are not visually over stimulating or confusing for little kids.
 Clear pictures allow children to focus on the task at hand without getting distracted.
 Love these for introducing the concept of interlocking puzzles.

 Another great two piece puzzle is this set by Mudpuppy called My First Puzzle Pairs.It also comes in a variety of themes and is not overly busy (which makes it easier to see).
 This set is excellent for introducing the concepts of front and back.
 To play, choose a puzzle piece then ask a child to either find the animal’s face or tail.
 It has animal names written in English and Spanish.